-17.2 All home seekers receiving a band 1 priority, with the exception of under occupation, and those moving due to medical reasons will be directly matched to properties.
+15.25 All home seekers receiving a Priority band, except for under occupation, and those moving due to medical reasons will be directly matched to properties.
 This means that those home seeker cannot place their own bids, but bids will be placed for them on the most suitable properties which they are most likely to be matched to.
-Suitability is determined by the number of bedrooms not the property type, i.e. a two bedroomed flat as opposed to a two bedroomed house.
+Suitability is

-17.3 Urgent Medical Priority
+15.26 Urgent Medical Priority